Sabbatical Scholarship Program

 Tax Implications

-not give tax advice and finds that implications can vary by situation and even location.
+We are learning that in some cases there can be tax implications connected to the money received to enable a ministry sabbatical.
+Lutheran Church Extension Fund (LCEF) does not give tax advice and finds that implications can vary by situation and even location.
 We advise that in the planning process for a sabbatical, the pastor and congregation consult with a trusted tax expert or CPA.
 Neither LCEF nor its representatives give legal, accounting or tax advice.
 Consult your tax advisor as to the applicability of this information to your own situation.
 It is best to consult a tax professional in the early stages of sabbatical planning and will be helpful if that expert helps prepare your taxes.
 It is also possible to have money set aside by the congregation to help cover any tax implications.
 Expert advice will help both pastor and congregation navigate tax questions.
-If a large grant is received for the sabbatical, it is important to consider any tax implications
+If a large grant is received for the sabbatical, it is important to consider any tax implications.

 Need help planning your sabbatical?